ariesrutung/aplikasi_listenMe/panduan_penggunaan.md

   ```

-- Note: in some case, the Colors setting will be replaced by CSS bellow
+- Note: in some case, the Colors setting will be replaced by this CSS.